frankluongo/tut-functional-lite-javascript/README.md

 x(); // 2
 ```

-- A better example:
+**Example:**
 - Here, we're closing over *x*.
 X will never change though because when we define it, we pass in 10
 ```javascript
 function sumX (x) {
   return function (y) {